ludagg/FluxQL-SQL-2.0/README.md

 MIT – See [LICENSE](LICENSE).

 ## 🙌 Credits
-Built with ❤️ by Grok @ xAI.
+Built with ❤️ by Ludovic A. @ LuvviX .
 Inspired by Prisma, Drizzle, and LINQ.

 [Star on GitHub](https://github.com/votreusername/fluxql) | [Issues](https://github.com/votreusername/fluxql/issues)